 Processing consists of any operation which is performed upon personal data, such as collection, recording, organisation, storage, adaptation or alteration, sorting, retrieval, consultation, use, disclosure by supply, dissemination or otherwise making available, alignment, combination, blocking, erasure or destruction of data.

-Our Notice concerns natural persons such as applicants searching employment with Enabel, members of staff, service providers or third parties (for instance, former staff member or a person who wants to be informed about our activities).
+Our Notice applies to all individuals who come into contact with Enabel or who visit our website, whether they apply for a job, with Enabel, are a service provider or a third party (for instance, a former staff member, a person who wants to be informed about our activities, a person who participates to an event organised by Enabel).
 On the other hand, legal persons are not concerned by this Notice.

 When we interact with you and in function of the kind of contractual or other relation you have with Enabel, we may collect various personal data relating to you:

-- identification data (such as name, first name, address, date of birth, passport number, nationality, etc.);
+- identification data (such as name, first name, address or date of birth);

-- contact data (such as postal address, e-mail address, telephone number, etc.);
+- contact data (such as postal address, e-mail address or telephone number);

 When and how are your personal data collected?